Couchtr26/Currency-Converter/README.txt

 🌍 Currency-Converter Public
 A clean, responsive, web-based currency converter built with HTML, CSS, and JavaScript.

-This lightweight project allows users to convert between global currencies through a simple interface.
-It can be used as-is for educational purposes or extended with real-time exchange rate APIs for production-level features.
+This lightweight project enables users to convert between global currencies using a simple interface.
+Designed for both educational and real-world use, it’s easy to extend with live exchange rate APIs for production-ready applications.

 ✨ Features
 🔄 Currency-to-currency conversion — input any amount and convert between currencies